stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > - https://www.investopedia.com/articles/insights/122016/9-common-effects-inflation.asp
 > - https://www.usbank.com/financialiq/invest-your-money/investment-strategies/effects-of-inflation-on-investments.html
 > - [Effect of QE and QE + fiscal spending](https://twitter.com/LynAldenContact/status/1358067930286743552)

-## Why are we talking about it now?
-You might now but people are talking [about inflation now](https://trends.google.com/trends/explore?date=all&geo=US&q=inflation), why?

-For two reasons:
-- The first one is the fact that because of Covid, supply has been naturally reduced to follow the reducing demand.
-Now that we are about to reopen economy, it might very well create a short period of high-demand facing a quite low-supply.
-- The second one, is coming from people that believe that stimulus + direct payment influence inflation.
-As we've seen, this is not a good argument.
-On the other hand, it does impact expected inflation which could impact bond yields on the short term too.

-And, as of March 19th, if we look at [last 20 years in price change](https://www.bls.gov/charts/consumer-price-index/consumer-price-index-by-category-line-chart.htm) we can see mainly three things:
-- The average inflation rate is around 2% even though it always fluctuates.
-- Inflation increased sharply before the housing crisis and sharply decrease during and shortly after.
-- The COVID, on the other hand, Literally froze prices (the rate went down to 0) and it's starting to increase again.

-Exactly because the rate already increased while the economy was shut down and reopening the economy might be the match that can light the hyperinflation rocket.

 ### What does it tell me?